ph3nx/heroku-binary-buildpack/readme.md

 # Heroku Binary Buildpack

 Use it if you need Heroku to execute a binary.
+APP is the name of your heroku app.
+For some commands you need to append "-a APP" or change the directory to the local folder of your app with "cd /path/to/folder".

 ## Usage